 Remnants of horror in Podgórze, the Jewish ghetto

-Surrounding the Schindler Factory is what remains of one of the most horrific places that existed in Krakow during World War II: the Jewish ghetto.
+Surrounding Schindler's Factory is what remains of one of the most horrific places that existed in Krakow during World War II: the Jewish ghetto.
 The Nazis sent more than 15,000 people there to, in their words, "cleanse the city of Jews".
 To isolate them, they built a wall around the 30 streets where the deportees lived in overcrowded conditions.

 Podgórze, the name of the neighborhood that housed the ghetto, has its center in Bohaterów Square.
 A monument consisting of 60 chairs has been erected there to commemorate the Jews who were moved to the area.